MichaelRocks/lightsaber/README.md

 ### Providing dependencies

 In order to be able to inject a dependency you have to provide this dependency first.
 In other words you have to tell Lightsaber what it have to return when requested a dependency of some type.
-This can be done in two ways: using modules and their provider methods and via injectable constructors mentioned earlier.
+This can be done in three ways: using modules and their provider methods, via injectable constructors mentioned earlier, and by using the `@ProvidedAs` annotation.

 #### Provider methods